 Salesperson

-This term replaces "salesman," referring to anyone who sells goods or services.
+This term replaces "salesman" and works for anyone selling goods or services.

 "The salesperson helped me find exactly what I needed."